 where log abundance (A) (or rather log cell density) is normally distributed with an unknown mean μ and standard deviation σ, and μ is defined by a linear model with an intercept α, a random effect δsite and 10 fixed predictors represented by βX.
-These contain all main effects (mean cell size, temperature, nitrate concentration, and zooplankton biomass) along with a few selected two, threeand four-way interactions for which we had a priori expectations.
+These contain all main effects (mean cell size, temperature, nitrate concentration, and zooplankton biomass) along with a few selected two, three, and four-way interactions for which we had a priori expectations.

 Predictor and response data represent single measurements in each lake.
 We calculated means per lake when multiple measurements were taken during one sampling effort (no vertical structure in these variables was recorded and so this averaging does not bias measurements).
 All variables were log10-transformed before model fitting.
 After transformation, predictor variables (including temperature) were centered to improve model fitting and interpretation.